NassimAyad87/EvalTest/README.md

 ## Installation

-You can install the development version of 'EvalTest' from GitHub like so:
+You can install the development version of 'EvalTest' from GitHub like so (if you have `devtools` package installed):

 ``` r
 devtools::install_github("NassimAyad87/EvalTest", dependencies = TRUE)